Kavyarodda/Kavya_Portfolio/README.md

 # Kavya_Portfolio
 Data science portfolio

-#Education
-BE in ELectronics and Communication

-#Work Experience
-Software Engineer(Data Scientist) at Ltimindtree

 #Projects

-1.Project1: Customer satisfaction Analysis Project
+##1.Project1: Customer satisfaction Analysis Project
+Working on the Customer Satisfaction analysis Project, using machine learning, python, NLP and Data visualization.

-2.Project2: Netflix movie recommendation engine
+##Project2: Netflix movie recommendation engine

-3.Project3: Walmart time series data prediction
+Objective: Optimized and deployed a Machine Learning model to recommend movies based on the watch history and genre.
+Operations: EDA, Label Encoding, Scaling using Sklearn.
+Model Used: SVD

+##Project3: Walmart Sales Forecasting
+Objective: Optimized and deployed a Machine Learning model to predict the sales of Walmart for the next 12 weeks using sklearn.
+Operations: EDA, Label Encoding, Scaling.
+Model: Time series forecasting.